-Under the existing state renewable portfolio standards, 18.4 percent of PJM load should have been served by Tier I and Tier II renewable and alternative energy resources in 2024.
+Under the existing state renewable portfolio standards, 19.4 percent of PJM load should have been served by Tier I and Tier II renewable and alternative energy resources in the first three months of 2025.
 Tier I resources include landfill gas, run of river hydro, wind and solar resources.
 Tier II resources include pumped storage, large scale hydro, solid waste and waste coal resources.
-In 2024, only 8.7 percent of PJM generation was produced by renewable and alternative energy resources, including carbon producing and noncarbon producing Tier I and Tier II generation as shown in Table 8-20.
+In the first three months of 2025, only 10.1 percent of PJM generation was produced by renewable and alternative energy resources, including carbon producing and noncarbon producing Tier I and Tier II generation as shown in Table 8-20.
 If the proportion of load among states remains constant, 25.4 percent of PJM load must be served by Tier I and Tier II renewable and alternative energy resources in 2030 under currently defined RPS rules.
-Approximately 16.1 percent of PJM load should have been served by Tier I or renewable energy resources in 2024.
-In 2024, only 7.0 percent of PJM generation was Tier I or renewable energy.
+Approximately 17.1 percent of PJM load should have been served by Tier I or renewable energy resources in the first three months of 2025.
+In the first three months of 2025, only 8.4 percent of PJM generation was Tier I or renewable energy.
 The current REC production from PJM generation resources was not enough to meet the state renewable requirements for 2024, and LSEs purchased RECs from non PJM resources (e.g. behind the meter rooftop solar) and RECs from resources outside the PJM footprint (Table 8-21).
 LSEs that are unable to meet the RPS with RECs may use alternative compliance payments for unmet goals based on each state's requirements.
 If the proportion of load among states remains constant, 23.1 percent of PJM load must be served by Tier I or renewable energy resources in 2030 under defined RPS rules.